graalvm/taming-build-time-initialization/README.md

 ```
 will become
 ```
-if (!Math.class.isInitialized) { // Native Image intrinsic
-  initialize(Math.class)         // invocation to an intrinsic function }
+if (!Math.class.isInitialized) { // hidden field in Native Image intrinsic initialize(Math.class)         // invocation of an intrinsic function }
 Math.PI
 ```